 Not-So-Plain Kick: Throw in a pinch of red pepper flakes or a drizzle of sriracha to the sauce to bring heat.

-Maple Bacon Twist: Replace the brown sugar with real maple syrup for a natural sweetness and unique flavor notes.
+Maple Bacon Twist: Replace the brown sugar with natural maple syrup for added sweetness and a distinctive twang.

-Cheesy Upgrade: Top with shredded Parmesan or cheddar cheese before baking.
+Cheesy Upgrade: Before baking, top with shredded Parmesan or cheddar cheese.

-Vegetarian Variation: Skip the bacon and add sliced almonds or crispy fried onions for a crunchy topping.
+Vegetarian Option: Skip the bacon; top with sliced almonds or crispy fried onions for extra crunch.

 Conclusion